 Remember that agave and tequila facilities were on the UNESCO World Heritage Site list?

-Just as true Champagne can only come from the Champagne region of France, real tequila can only come from Mexico.
+Just as the world’s most expensive champagne – and the only true champagne! – can only come from the Champagne region of France, real tequila can only come from Mexico.
 And there are even more specifics that need to be met in order to legally use the name of tequila.

 The liquor has to be made from 100% Blue Weber agave.
 And it can only be produced in the Mexican state of Jalisco, with some approved locations in Michoacán, Nayarit, Guanajuato, and Tamaulipas.